Mitiolf/MoviesAPI/README.md

 ## MoviesAPI

-Is my first API witch I created from scratch.
+Is my first API which I created from scratch.